TiagoMSCarvalho/Multibody-System-Thesis-Software/README.md

   	-  Run simulations in mmks and MKS (SI) Units;
   	-  Run simulations with gravity or without it;
   	-  Simulate Steering forces and Bump Scenarios;
+  	-  Simulate Tyre Vertical Forces by means of a prismatic joint and spring system;
   - Limitations:
   	-  The Program is not able to simulate the tyre sideslipping or the lateral forces performed by the tyre during cornering;